 The Last Word… for Now

-Pricing items for Buy a Feature is an important step in designing a game that help your understand your customers’ motivations – and is fun to play.
+Pricing items for Buy a Feature is an important step in designing a game that helps you understand your customers’ motivations – and is fun to play.